Hey there, mama! 👋.

 • Encourage secondhand gifts — babies don’t care if it’s new.

-And if people still insist on buying extras, don’t feel guilty for returning or donating what you don’t need.
-You’re the gatekeeper of your space now. 👏
+• Return or donate the extras you don't need if people still insist on buying them.
+You’re the gatekeeper of your space now. 👏.

-If you can offer that (and I know you can), you’re already giving them everything they truly need.
+If you can give them that, you’re already giving them everything they could possibly want and need.

-You don’t need to create a perfect nursery or fill a closet with baby gadgets.
-You just need to show up with love, intention, and trust in yourself.
+There’s no need to build a perfect nursery or fill your closet with baby gadgets.
+When you arrive, all you need to do is show up with love, intention and faith in yourself.

 💬 Final Thoughts

-Minimalist parenting doesn’t mean going without — it means going forward with purpose.
+Minimalist parenting isn’t about going without.
+It’s about going forward with intention.
 It means asking, “Is this necessary?
 Is this useful?
-Is this aligned with how I want our home to feel?”
+Is this aligned with how I want our home to feel?”.

-So if you’ve been feeling pressured to buy all the latest baby things, I hope this gave you permission to step back, take a breath, and remember:
+If you have been feeling pressured to buy all the latest baby things, I hope this gave you permission to step back, take a breath, and remember

 You are enough.
 Your baby doesn’t need everything.
 They need you.